ESDeezknee/ESDeezknee/README.md

 ## Project Setup

+### Running Backend
-To run the project in development environment, access the folder directory and run docker compose
+To run the project in development environment, access the parent folder directory and run docker compose

 ```sh
 cd ESDeezknee
 docker-compose up
 ```
+*Frontend will also be containerised*

 ## Microservices